nextcloud/all-in-one/manual-install/readme.md

 - You lose the AIO interface
 - You lose update notifications and automatic updates
 - You lose all AIO backup and restore features
-- You lose all community containers: https://github.com/nextcloud/all-in-one/tree/main/community-containers#community-containers
+- You lose some community containers: https://github.com/nextcloud/all-in-one/tree/main/community-containers#community-containers
 - **You need to know what you are doing, especially when modifying the compose.yaml file**
 - For updating, you need to strictly follow the at the bottom described update routine
 - Probably more